Introduction

 Although dark roofs have their appeal, it's worth considering the benefits of light-coloured roofs.
 They are efficient in reflecting solar radiation and offer a fresh aesthetic that can be equally captivating.

-The Case for Light-Colored Roofs
+The Case for Light-Coloured Roofs

 Light-coloured roofs are excellent in reflecting sunlight, thereby reducing the amount of heat absorbed.
 This leads to lower energy costs and a more comfortable living environment.